Taka-Kazu/rviz_config_converter/README.md

 - Python3

 ## Environment
-- tested on ROS kinetic and ROS2 dashing
+- ROS kineitc or melodic <=> ROS2 dashing conversion is confirmed

 ## How to use
 ```